shawn-thorn/shawnthornbooks.com/content/publication/novel/index.md

 slides: novel
 ---

-In this YA fantasy novel, six high school students embark on a seemingly ordinary school camping trip to the enchanting landscapes of Costa Rica, brimming with anticipation for the adventures that await.
-However, their journey takes a dramatic turn when Kass steals a mysterious gemstone, setting in motion a series of events that unleash chaos upon their quiet town.
-The gem's rightful owner, an enigmatic figure, emerges to reclaim what is theirs.
-Suddenly, the six teens find themselves thrust into an otherworldly realm, a place of surreal beauty and perilous challenges.
-To survive and make their way back home, they must navigate this strange new world.
+When a group of high school teens —- Kass, Jack, Gab, Harlen, Olivia, and Martin -— set out on a school camping trip to the enchanting landscapes of Costa Rica, little did they know that their adventure would take an unexpected turn.
+When Kass stumbles upon a mysterious gemstone, he unwittingly unleashes otherworldly creatures that plunge their quiet town into chaos.
+The six teens find themselves thrust into an unimaginable realm —- a place of surreal beauty and perilous challenges.

 As their odyssey unfolds, deep bonds of friendship form, and unexpected romances blossom in the unlikeliest of places.
-Faced with their deepest fears, the teens unearth newfound strengths and learn to rely on one another to conquer the formidable trials that beset them.
+Faced with their deepest fears, the teens discover newfound strengths, learning to rely on one another to overcome the formidable trials that test them during their harrowing expedition.

+In this extraordinary journey, they unravel the latent power within themselves, reshaping destinies and altering lives across the fabric of time in ways they had never dared to imagine.